Alexandra Road Estate: Alexandra Road Estate today

 The estate has suffered less vandalism than many Camden estates, and it was granted Grade II* listed status on 18 August 1993, the first post-war council housing estate to be listed.
 It was described by Peter Brooke, then Heritage Secretary, as "one of the most distinguished groups of buildings in England since the Second World War."

 After a continuing career including international town planning and post-graduate teaching, Brown retrained as a fine artist, to which occupation he devoted his retirement.
 In October 2017, Brown won the Royal Gold Medal of the Royal Institute of British Architects.
 Brown died, aged 88, in January 2018.

-In popular culture

-The brutalist architecture of the estate has been used as background or location in a number of films: